-4.3 Vessels with reported leatherback bycatch and those without years.
+4.3 Vessels with reported leatherback bycatch and those without

+The comparison of vessels which did and did not report leatherback captures also suggested that the primary influence on leatherback capture was location.
+The limited data from the observer programme did not suggest the presence or absence of an observer affected reporting of leatherback captures.
+There have been no observers on surface longline vessels off the east North Island for the last two years.
 Electronic Monitoring (EM, i.e., cameras on vessels) was introduced to the fleet from 16 January 2024.
 It has been shown overseas that the introduction of EM influences estimates of bycatch and protected species captures (Emery et al. 2019).
 EM may influence not only the vessels that report bycatch, but also how often bycatch is reported on vessels that usually report (Brown et al. 2021).
 Any influence by EM in leatherback bycatch reporting should be reviewed in future years.